 - Obesity is bad news – it can create inflammation, which can lead to the formation of tumors – so keeping your cat’s weight in check is a key to keeping cancer away

 - There are a lot of different types of supplements in the form of pills, powders, and drops.
-There are way too many to mention here, but I personally use Nupro and Nzymes with my cats, and both are great sources of general health support.
+There are way too many to mention here, but I personally use Nupro with my cats, and it’s a great source of general health support.
 I encourage you to do your own research to find something that works well for your cat.

 We can’t possibly prepare for and prevent everything, but I do know prevention is so much easier than treatment.
 After doing this research, I have a different outlook.
 I can see how simple it is to change a few things that could make a big impact, and potentially even save my pets’ lives!

 What about you?
 Do you have any secret cancer-fighting recipes or tips?
 Share them in the comment section below.

 - Hofve, DVM, Jean “Holistic Cancer Prevention & Care in Your Pet”.
 Only Natural Pet Store